The structure of the Primary Education course at Leeds Trinity enabled me to build a range of skills and an understanding of education.

 My advice for a prospective student considering a course at Leeds Trinity

 My advice would be to use the lecturer’s expertise and continue to use it even after you’ve left, and of course, take every opportunity given to you.
-At some point, you’ll be in a place, looking back and know that this experience supported you in what you’re doing now and that is why you’re so invested in what you do and its why you continue to achieve and strive for more.
+At some point, you’ll be in a place, looking back and know that this experience supported you in what you’re doing now and that is why you’re so invested in what you do and it is why you continue to achieve and strive for more.